New Mexico Enacts Law Requiring Disclosure of AI-Generated Content in Political Campaign Ads

 In News

-With less than 70 days until the U.S. 2024 Presidential Election, a new law in New Mexico could change things.
-This legislation, known as House Bill 182 (HB 182), which took effect on May 15, will require political campaigns to disclose when they use artificially generated content containing false information in campaign advertisements.
-The bill is part of a broader effort to protect voters from being misled by the increasing use of artificial intelligence (AI) in political messaging.
+With less than 70 days until the 2024 U.S. Presidential Election, a new law in New Mexico could reshape campaign advertising.
+House Bill 182 (HB 182), which took effect on May 15, requires political campaigns to disclose when they use artificially generated content containing false or misleading information.
+The legislation is part of a growing national effort to protect voters from AI-driven deception in political messaging.

 Need Help?